sean-lai-sh/sshlai/README.md

 ## TODO

 - [ ] Change Loader to a disntct component not reliant on the codebase
-- [ ] Enable page to page transitions
+- [X] Enable page to page transitions
-- [ ] Optimize Server Components and rendeirng time
+- [X] Optimize Server Components and rendering time
-- [ ] Create proper Mobile views
+- [X] Create proper Mobile views